-There are some very strict safety regulations in the United States that attempt to insure the security of toys which can be sold.
-But despite having the strict regulations there are occasions from time to time where unsafe toys make it into the market.
+There are some very strict safety regulations in the usa that attempt to insure the protection of toys which can be sold.
+But despite the strict regulations there are occasions from time to time where unsafe toys ensure it is into the market.

-As a whole the regulations which can be in place to ensure toy safety happen to be very successful.
-When compared to the quantity of toys that are obsessed about the market each year there has been very few incidents which were caused by unsafe or defective toys.
-Most accidents are caused by improper usage or common accident for example tripping on them.
+As a whole the regulations that are in place to ensure toy safety have been very successful.
+When compared to the amount of toys that are obsessed about the market each year there were very few incidents which are caused by unsafe or defective toys.
+Most accidents originate from improper usage or common accident such as tripping on them.

-Inside the few cases where defective or unsafe toys have actually made it into the market they were recalled fairly quickly.
-However is no reason for parents not let their guard down when purchasing toys.
+Within the few cases where defective or unsafe toys have actually made it into the market they were recalled fairly quickly.
+However this is no reason for parents not let their guard down when purchasing toys.

 Check The Label: Safety Labels Can be a Must

-The first thing that should be checked when buying a toy is actually is has the appropriate safety labels.
-The key label in the United States would be that of the Consumer Product Safety Commission which shows that the toy meets the minimum safety standards.
+The first thing that must be checked when buying a toy is whether or not is has the appropriate safety labels.
+The primary label in the United States would be that of the Consumer Product Safety Commission which means that the toy meets the minimum safety standards.

-The next important labels to find when shopping for toys will be age labels.
-It is best to follow age guidelines, because they are an essential part of toy safety.
+The following important labels to find when shopping for toys would be age labels.
+You should always follow age guidelines, since they are an essential part of toy safety.

 Most toys have age labels, even if they are not legally required.
-Any toy that is not suitable for children under Three years must have a visible label stating so.
+Any toy that's not suitable for children under 36 months must have a visible label stating so.

-Though, generally most toys give guidance as to what age group they are made for.
-These guidelines let you know the age of group will benefit the most from the toy, with regards to development, fun, and understanding.
-This is a brief guide of different kinds of toys along with what age group they are designed for:
+Though, generally speaking most toys give guidance in regards to what age group they are made for.
+These guidelines let you know the age of group will benefit the most the toy, when it comes to development, fun, and understanding.
+Here is a brief guide of numerous kinds of toys as well as what age group they are intended for:

 Under three years

-Because of this age group the greatest threat that toys pose is a choking hazard.
-Most everything a baby or toddler gets their hands on, ends up in their mouth.
-Because of this, very small toys or toys with small parts are specifically unsuitable.
-Be sure to keep marbles and small balls or buttons out of their reach; be careful with inflatable toys and balloons; and steer clear of toys with pointy or sharp edges.
+For this age group the greatest threat that toys pose is really a choking hazard.
+Most everything your baby or toddler gets their on the job, ends up in their mouth.
+For that reason, very small toys or toys with small parts are particularly unsuitable.
+Be sure to keep marbles and small balls or buttons from their reach; be careful with inflatable toys and balloons; and prevent toys with pointy or sharp edges.

 Three to five years

-Children of this age are full of discovery and are able to play with more sophisticated toys.
-However, you should still be cautious as certain toys could still pose a threat to them.
-Avoid toys created using thin plastic that may break and cause injury but still watch for small parts that they're going to still be tempted to devote their mouth.
+Children of this age are packed with discovery and are capable of playing with more sophisticated toys.
+However, you ought to be cautious as certain toys could still pose a hazard to them.
+Avoid toys made with thin plastic that could break and cause injury whilst still being watch for small parts that they're going to still be tempted to devote their mouth.

-By this age children are able to safely play with almost any toy they are given.
+By this age children should be able to safely play with virtually any toy they are given.
 However, always read hazard warnings and instruction pamphlets for maintenance guides.
-As an example, if you buy a trampoline you will have to carry out maintenance on it on a regular basis.
-If you buy a motorbike or skateboard for your child, you should also buy appropriate protective equipment.
-Always make sure you get the proper size ride on toy on your child, so he/she are designed for and enjoy what he/she emerged.
+As an example, if you buy a trampoline you will have to carry out maintenance onto it on a regular basis.
+If you buy a motorcycle or skateboard on your child, you should also buy appropriate protective gear.
+Always make sure you get the right size ride on toy for your child, so he/she can handle and enjoy what he/she is offered.

-Things can get somewhat complicated when you have kids of varying ages.
-If you have lots of different toys which can be suitable for varying ages you will need to stay vigilant.
-For starters, you should teach teenagers to keep their toys away from younger children, especially when they contain small parts and/or are breakable.
-It is also best if you do not put different age appropriate toys into one toy bin.
-Use a separate box per child and make sure they just don't swap out toys.
-To maintain organized, you should follow and separate depending on the age labels for the toys.
+Things can get a bit complicated when you have kids of varying ages.
+For those who have lots of different toys which can be suitable for varying ages you will need to stay vigilant.
+For starters, you should teach teens to keep their toys out of reach of younger children, especially when they contain small parts and/or are breakable.
+It is usually best if you do not put different age appropriate toys into one toy bin.
+Possess a separate box per child and make sure they just don't swap out toys.
+To help keep organized, you should follow and separate in line with the age labels around the toys.

-In general it's a good idea to be organized and keep toys in order.
-Having toys already there the house is a common source of accidents.
-If you have kids of varying ages, this could be dangerous and allow smaller children to go to toys not designed for their age group.
-Take into account that children are intended to enjoy the toys, but all maintenance, including changing of batteries must be carried out by an adult.
+In general it is just a good idea to be organized and toys in order.
+Having toys lying around the house is a common source of accidents.
+If you have kids of varying ages, this is dangerous and allow smaller children to go to toys not designed for their age group.
+Remember that children are intended to enjoy the toys, but all maintenance, such as changing of batteries needs to be carried out by an adult.

-Toy safety labels produce an important safeguard against dangerous toys reaching our kids, but it is just as crucial that you use your own wise practice.
+Toy safety labels offer an important safeguard against dangerous toys reaching our youngsters, but it is just as vital that you use your own wise practice.
 Before purchasing a toy, examine it thoroughly yourself to make sure that it is sturdy and well made.
-Check for any sharp edges or pointy corners, particularly when buying toys for younger kids.
-For example, if you are getting a stuffed animal make sure all stitching is safe and small things like the eyes or nose won't come off easily.
+Check for any sharp edges or pointy corners, particularly when buying toys for younger children.
+For example, if you are buying a stuffed animal make sure all stitching remains safe and secure and small items like the eyes or nose is not going to come off easily.

 If your little child has an accident using a toy or you suspect a toy is potentially harmful, you should take immediate action.
 The first task is to take the toy from the reach of all children.
-As soon as the child is looked after and the immediate danger has transpired, you should report the toy for the appropriate authorities.
-You simply must keep the toy safe for examination and you ought to also try to provide information where and when you bought the toy.
-It is very important regularly check online for toy recalls.
-Using this method you can remove a very damaging toy before any incident occurs.
+When the child is taken care of and the immediate danger has gone by, you should report the toy on the appropriate authorities.
+You simply must keep the toy safe for examination and you should also try to provide details of where and when you bought the toy.
+You should regularly check online for toy recalls.
+By doing this you can remove a potentially dangerous toy before any incident occurs.